 Pork Butt Preparation?

-Pork butts can be prepared any number of ways – but if you are going to rub your butt, do it the night before and let it rest overnight in the refrigerator.
-And then when you put it on the grill, add another quick coating of the rub – makes sure you get extra barky goodness.
+Pork butts can be prepared any number of ways – but if you are going to rub your butt, I would recommend doing it the night before and letting it rest overnight in the refrigerator.
+And then when you put it on the smoker, add another quick coating of the rub – makes sure you get extra barky goodness.

 I had a 12lb pork butt that I had picked up from Kroger when it was on sale – I think I paid $12 for the thing!
 Of course, it was immediately put into the freezer for safe keeping until the time came three months later for me to begin thawing it.
 I pulled it out of the freezer on Wednesday night to prepare for cooking on Sunday.

-Saturday night, I took the butt out of the fridge, washed and patted dry and then I gave it a generous coating of Honey Hog Rub from Meat Church.
+Saturday night, I took the butt out of the fridge, washed and patted dry.
+I score my pork butt fat cap in a diamond pattern (no trimming) in order to create awesome chicharon style nuggets in the finish and let the rub/smoke get extra deep to the meat.
+Then I gave it a generous coating of Honey Hog Rub from Meat Church.
 This rubs first ingredient is sugar, so you know you’ll get a good bark from it.
 And after the rub down, back in the fridge it went, overnight.

 Sunday morning, bright and early, I got up and started the Egg around 7:30am.
 I also pulled the pork out of the fridge then and let it rest/come to room temperature for about an hour – this gave me the time I needed to let the egg get heated and prepare my setup.